fossasia/eventyay-talk/doc/developer/plugins/plugins.rst

 Plugin meta-data
 ----------------

-The plugin meta-data lives inside a ``PretalxPluginMeta`` class inside your configuration class.
+The plugin meta-data lives inside a ``EventyayPluginMeta`` class inside your configuration class.
 The meta-data class must define the following attributes:

 .. rst-class:: rest-resource-table